-- Rated current

-- Rated voltage

-- If required, service factor

-- System-dependent conditions, such as ambient temperature, routing type, cable crosssection as defined by required length of cable, etc.

-6.2 Connecting the machine

-- Configuration notes

-- Requirements according to IEC/EN 60204-1

-- Dimensioning for bundled cable routing, e.g. according to DIN VDE 0298 Part 4 or IEC 60364-5-52

-6.2 Connecting the machine

-⚠ DANGER

-Hazardous voltages

-Death, injury or material damage can occur.
-Note the following safety information before connecting-up the machine:

-- Only qualified and trained personnel should carry out work on the machine while it is stationary. - Disconnect the machine from the power supply and take measures to prevent it being reconnected.
-This also applies to auxiliary circuits. - Check that the machine really is in a no-voltage condition. - Establish a safe protective conductor connection before starting any work. - If the incoming power supply system displays any deviations from the rated values in terms of voltage, frequency, curve form or symmetry, such deviations will increase the temperature and influence electromagnetic compatibility. - Operating the machine on a line supply system with a non-grounded neutral point is only permitted over short time intervals that occur rarely, e.g. the time leading to a fault being eliminated (ground fault of a cable, EN 60034-1).

-Observe the information in EN / IEC 60034-1 (VDE 0530-1) regarding operation at the limits of the A zones (±5 % voltage difference and ±2 % frequency difference) and the B zones, especially in respect of temperature increase and deviation of the operating data from the rated data on the rating plate.
-Never exceed the specified limits!

-Connect up so that a permanently safe electrical connection is guaranteed (no protruding wire ends); use the assigned cable-end fittings (e.g. cable lugs, end sleeves).
-Connect up the line supply voltage and arranged the disconnecting link in accordance with the circuit diagram provided in the terminal box.

-Select the connecting cables in accordance with DIN VDE 0100 and in accordance with the rated current and the installation-specific conditions (e.g. ambient temperature, routing method etc. according to DIN VDE 0298 and/or EN / IEC 60204-1).
+- Rated current - Rated voltage - If required, service factor - System-dependent conditions, such as ambient temperature, routing type, cable crosssection as defined by required length of cable, etc. - Configuration notes - Requirements according to IEC/EN 60204-1 - Dimensioning for bundled cable routing, e.g. according to DIN VDE 0298 Part 4 or IEC 60364-5-52 - Observe the information in EN / IEC 60034-1 (VDE 0530-1) regarding operation at the limits of A and B zones, especially in respect of temperature increase and deviation of the operating data from the rated data stamped on the rating plate.
+Do not exceed these limits. - Connect up so that a permanently safe electrical connection is guaranteed (no protruding wire ends); use the assigned cable-end fittings (e.g. cable lugs, end sleeves).
+Connect up the line supply voltage and arranged the disconnecting link in accordance with the circuit diagram provided in the terminal box. - Select the connecting cables in accordance with DIN VDE 0100 taking into account the rated current and the installation-specific conditions - e.g. ambient temperature, routing method etc. - according to DIN VDE 0298 and/or EN / IEC 60204-1.